Explaining where babies come from to kids – A parent’s guide

 So why do children like to ask this dreaded question?
 About where do babies come from?

-And to satisfy their curiosity they’ll begin to ask questions about babies.
-Because they are trying to understand why they are here ie why they exist.
+To satisfy their curiosity, they’ll begin to ask questions about babies because they are trying to understand why they are here, i.e. why they exist.

 Children first start to notice pregnancy and babies when they’re around 3 to 4 years of age.
 And some children may not be curious about where babies come from until they are 4 or 5, or even older.
 And some kids never ask questions about it at all!